 - Many long-term vegans and vegetarians have depleted stomach acid, and we need stomach acid to digest our food completely.
 With all of the antacid commercials on TV, this can come as a surprise, too.
 Far more people are deficient in stomach acid than over-producing.
 Indigestion often results from the stomach’s inability to digest the food, and antacids simply make this problem worse.
 Whenever we’re trying to heal our bodies, healing our digestion is a necessary first step.
 Some natural ways to increase your stomach acid are: (1) Chew on a piece of ginger before eating.
 (2) Have a small cup of ginger tea after eating.
 (3) Drink a tablespoon of apple cider vinegar in a small glass of water after eating.
 (4) Eat a little homemade sauerkraut with your meal.
 (5) Have a small glass of kombucha after eating.
 You’ll notice I’ve said “small glass” many times.
 If you drink too much liquid with a meal, you can dilute your stomach acid.
 Limit to 4-8 ounces.
 (6) If these natural methods aren’t enough to improve your digestion, work with a nutritionist on HCL supplementation.
 It’s important to work with a professional, because HCL can be dangerous for certain health conditions, and it can be harmful if you over-supplement.
 However, in the right dose, for the right person, it can make a world of difference.

 - Seafood is one of the easiest proteins to digest, so it’s a good first choice for transitioning vegetarians.
 In fact, many people still call themselves vegetarians when they eat seafood, but the official term is pescatarian.
 What makes this protein special?
 In addition to having the most bio-available amino acids, seafood is also the richest source of anti-inflammatory DHA and EPA omega 3 fatty acids.
 Lastly, seafood contains abundant amounts of iodine and selenium, two important minerals that are hard to find in other foods.
 Sarah Ballantyne, author of The Paleo Approach, recommends people eat seafood at least 3 times a week on the autoimmune protocol.
-What about concerns about mercury toxicity in ocean seafood?
-As long as the fish contains more selenium than mercury, the selenium binds to that mercury and carries it out of our bodies.
-The vast majority of seafood has more selenium.
-The exceptions are the very large fish like swordfish, shark and whale.
-Avoid those, but eat the rest.
-For more information on making healthy seafood choices, read my article: Does Healthy, Sustainable Seafood Exist?
+For more information on the healthiest seafood choices, read my article: Does Healthy, Sustainable Seafood Exist?